titman/LCFastSingleton/README.md

 # LCFastSingleton
 Quickly create singleton, and centralized management.

-You may be create every singleton use this way.
+You perhaps create every singleton use this way.

     static XXX xx = nil;
     if (!xx) {